(800) 760-9734 ext. 1690

 1. When is the application deadline?

 The PA program admits students on a rolling basis.
-The application deadline is Jan.
-15 with priority given to candidates who complete their application by Nov 1.
+The application deadline is November 1.

 2. What is Campbell's policy on transfer students from other PA programs?
 Do you offer advanced standing?